 St. Louis benefits from a diverse economy, anchored by strong healthcare, education, and government sectors.
-The city is also a popular destination for tourists, who are attracted to the Gateway Arch and the area's museums, parks, and professional sports venues.
+The city is also a popular destination for tourists, who are drawn to the Gateway Arch and the area's museums, parks, and professional sports venues.
 Groups and special events utilizing the America's Center convention complex and the facilities of larger full-service hotels are also a major source of hotel demand.
 In 2023, occupancy remained just below the 60.0% mark, similar to levels of the early 2000s but below the peak occupancy period of 2014 through 2019.
+Occupancy recovery in 2023 was hindered by disruptions at the convention center due to an ongoing expansion project, as well as a correction in leisure demand.
 On the other hand, ADR surpassed $120 in 2023, and RevPAR reached an all-time high.
-Occupancy recovery in 2023 was hindered by disruptions at the convention center due to an ongoing expansion project, as well as a correction in leisure demand.
-The outlook for 2024 is cautiously optimistic in light of the relatively weak near-term booking calendar for the convention center.
-Following the project's completion mid-year 2024, the convention booking pace is much stronger, which should bode well for hotel occupancy recovery.
-Overall, the diversity of employment sectors, ongoing regional economic development, and popular regional tourism attractions bode well for the market.
+Despite a relatively weak 2024 booking calendar for the convention center, occupancy remained relatively stable.
+The lack of demand growth limited pricing power, resulting in stable ADR for the year.
+The convention booking pace is much stronger for 2025 and beyond, which should support further hotel occupancy recovery.
+Additionally, the diversity of employment sectors, the ongoing regional economic development, and the popularity of regional tourism attractions bode well for the market.

 * Although the HVI cannot tell you what a particular hotel is worth, it does provide excellent “big picture” data, indicating which market areas are experiencing positive trends, and thus may present good investment opportunities.
 The HVI for the U.S. is a measure of the strength of the lodging industry as a whole and, specifically, the hospitality investment market.
 The HVI for the various identified markets can provide a basis to evaluate and compare different geographic regions.
 For more insight on the limitations and applicability of the HVI, please read the message on the HVI home page by clicking on the graphic at the top of this page.